ua-snap/ace-cordova-app/README.md

 All JavaScript code written for the project is contained in the [www/js/](https://github.com/ua-snap/ace-cordova-app/tree/master/www/js) directory.
 Additional code from outside libraries is included in the [www/lib/](https://github.com/ua-snap/ace-cordova-app/tree/master/www/lib) directory.

+The code in the [www/js/](https://github.com/ua-snap/ace-cordova-app/tree/master/www/js) directory is divided into 5 additional directories by function. [www/js/controllers](https://github.com/ua-snap/ace-cordova-app/tree/master/www/js/controllers) contains all the Angular controller code utilized by the application.
+In order to customize the project to another reporting application, individuals should re-write the [tab-report.html](https://github.com/ua-snap/ace-cordova-app/tree/master/www/templates/tab-report.html) view and its corresponding controller ([ReportController.js](https://github.com/ua-snap/ace-cordova-app/tree/master/www/js/controllers/ReportController.js) to suit their application.
+Additional customization of other view's will also be required.

 ### HTML/CSS
 All HTML views for the application are contained in the [www/templates/](https://github.com/ua-snap/ace-cordova-app/tree/master/www/templates)